There are different forms of communication: verbal and nonverbal communication, written communication…

 One thing that some of us do even before a communication or a dialogue ensues is to zero our mind against welcoming any opinion or idea that is different from ours.
 When that is the case, how can there be communication at all let alone an effective one?

-The ears, mind and mouth are the three components of verbal communication and for there to be comprehension; the three must work in unison.
+The ears, mind and mouth are the three components of verbal communication while the body is the tool for nonverbal communication; and for there to be comprehension, they components must work coordinately.
 So when the ear is open but the mind is shut, then there will be a communication breach and finally a comprehension breach and like I said, unless there is absolute comprehension then nothing has been communicated at all.

 For this reason, it is therefore imperative that we keep an open mind—be willing to accept new ideas or opinions during communication—even if they are in conflict with ours.